 (2) Electronic Form.
-If petitioner is not appearing pro se pursuant to Vaccine Rule 14, petitioner may file the petition electronically in compliance with the Supplement to the Vaccine Rules.
+If petitioner is not appearing pro se pursuant to Vaccine Rule 14, petitioner may file the petition, along with a completed cover sheet, electronically in the court's electronic-filing system in compliance with the Supplement to the Vaccine Rules.